yaoyi92/emc_aims/README.md

 2. Install this package with `pip install .`

 3. Prepare inputs in a folder.
+(Please see the examples.
+We need three files `aims.json`, `INPCAR` , and `geometry.in`.
+For `INPCAR`, we only need 3 lines of input which is different than the original version of EMC)

 4. run `emc_aims INPCAR` in the folder to generate the inputs for FHI-aims.